yjmalulu/Forecasting_Net_Prophet/README.md

 3. Plot the individual time series components of the model to answer the following questions:

    - What time of day exhibits the greatest popularity?
+     * In the midnight, 12:00 am.

    - Which day of the week gets the most search traffic?
+     * Tuesday.

    - What's the lowest point for search traffic in the calendar year?
+     * May to June.

 ### Step 5 (Optional): Forecast the Revenue by Using Time Series Models